beNative/FreeTools/README.md

 [Qwen Code](https://github.com/QwenLM/qwen-code)|Qwen Code is a powerful command-line AI workflow tool adapted from Gemini CLI, specifically optimized for Qwen3-Coder models.
 [Cline](https://github.com/cline/cline)|An AI assistant that can use your CLI aNd Editor.
 [Continue](https://github.com/continuedev/continue)|Build and run custom agents across your IDE, terminal, and CI.
+[OpenHands](https://github.com/All-Hands-AI/OpenHands)|A platform for software development agents powered by AI.

 ## AI models
 | | |